explainers-by-googlers/CHIPS-spec/draft-cutler-httpbis-partitioned-cookies.md

 --- abstract

-This document updates RFC6265bis, defining a new attribute, Partitioned, which restricts the contexts in which a cookie is available to only those whose top-level document is same-site with the top-level document that initiated the request that created the cookie.
+This document updates RFC6265bis, defining a new attribute, Partitioned, which restricts the contexts in which a cookie is available to only those whose top-level document is same-site and has no cross-site ancestor with the top-level document that initiated the request that created the cookie.
 These cookies are referred to as "partitioned cookies" and allow embedded sites which are cross-site with the top-level frame to have access to HTTP state which cannot be used for tracking across multiple top-level sites.

 --- middle